 Here’s a good pigmentation solution for you to try out.

-Simply put a few drops of licorice extract on a cotton ball, and then rub it softly on the affected dark spots on your skin.
+Simply apply this licorice extract-based serum to your face or other areas of your body, and then rub it softly on the affected dark spots on your skin.

 2. Vitamin E Oil Works Great for Dark Spots on Face